-It is showing that it discontinued sometime between around 1.92 and 0.80 billion years ago.
+It shows that it discontinued sometime between around 1.92 and 0.80 billion years ago.

 There Is a Core Crystallization Inside The Moon

-These new findings are consistent with the predicted continuance of core crystallization in the Moon.
+These new findings are consistent with the predicted continuance of core crystallization on the Moon.

-This is a suggested mechanism for powering the lunar dynamo that could have produced a weak and long-lived magnetic lunar field in the latter part of our Moon’s history.
+This suggested mechanism for powering the lunar dynamo could have produced a weak and long-lived magnetic lunar field in the latter part of our Moon’s history.

-The MIT-led investigation group is intending to measure the Moon’s first magnetic field’s direction in hopes of gathering more information about our Moon’s evolution.
+The MIT-led investigation group intends to measure the Moon’s first magnetic field’s direction in hopes of gathering more information about our Moon’s evolution.

 Why Does Our Moon Not Have a Magnetic Field Today?

-The answer is that because the liquid outer lunar core is mainly made out of electrically conductive iron, the fluid motions generate electric currents, which then produce a global magnetic field.
+The answer is that because the liquid outer lunar core is mainly made of electrically conductive iron, the fluid motions generate electric currents, producing a global magnetic field.